eykrevooh/hackNC-Elementary/README.md

 * git

 ## install ##
-If working on a local machine then Fork, rename to project name and clone.
+If working on a local machine then **Fork**, rename to project name and clone.

 ``` bash
 git clone https://username@bitbucket.org/username/repositoryname.git